St Andrew's Junior College: School life

-The school comes under the purview of Anglican Diocese of Singapore, believing that students do not enrol into the school by chance.
-This serving as a reminder to both students and staff alike that each Saint has a divine purpose and plan set by God.
-The school also has daily scripture readings and morning prayers conducted by teachers and students.
-There is also Chapel held fortnightly led by associates from the Chapel of the Resurrection.
-Once a year, the school also observes Passion Week, finishing off with Life Concert, a charismatic worship concert held on school grounds which also serves as an evangelical outreach to non-Christian students.
+The school falls under the Anglican Diocese of Singapore.
+The school has daily scripture readings and morning prayers conducted by teachers and students.
+There is a Chapel service held fortnightly led by the school chaplaincy from the Chapel of the Resurrection.
+Once a year, the school also observes Easter Week, finishing off with Easter Week St.ories, a concert held on school grounds with a partial goal of evangelical outreach to non-Christian students.

 Campus

 The college is located at the Potong Pasir Campus, on the west bank of Kallang River.
 This campus is linked to the Woodsville Campus on the east bank (where SAJS and SASS is) via the Jacob Ballas Bridge, forming the 13.5 ha St Andrew's Village.
 Together, the three schools form St Andrew's School.